nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 ## Create React App

 Programming refrigerators may come in a later chapter.
 For now, lets build a react client that will make requests to our API.
-Open your Stremish project and make a directory called `client`.
+Open your Streamish project and make a directory called `client`.
 This is where we'll put our React code.
 In your terminal, `cd` into the client directory and run `npx create-react-app .`

 **NOTE** VS Code has a much better developer experience when writing javascript.
 For our projects, it's recommended that you continue writing your C# code in Visual Studio, but use VS Code for javascript. `cd` into the newly created `client` folder and open VS Code from there using the `code .` command.